Periodic repeating fast radio bursts: interaction between a magnetized neutron star and its planet in an eccentric orbit: Conclusions and discussion

-It is interesting to note that the interaction of small-bodies with NS has already been studied to interpret repeating FRBs, but generally in very different picture.
-For example, \citet{Dai2016} explained repeating FRBs as due to the multiple collisions that happen when a neutron star travels through an asteroid belt.
-Other authors resort to the wind interaction between a neutron star and its asteroids \citep{Mottez2020AA}. \citet{Decoene2021AA} even suggested a three-component scenario which involves a neutron star, an asteroid belt around it, and a third outer companion).
-In their model, the outer companion can be a black hole, an NS, a white dwarf or a main sequence star.
+It is interesting to note that the interaction of small bodies with NSs has already been studied to interpret repeating FRBs, but generally in s very different framework.
+For example, \citet{Dai2016} explained repeating FRBs as due to the multiple collisions that happen when a NS travels through an asteroid belt. \citet{Decoene2021AA} even suggested a three-component scenario which involves a NS, an asteroid belt around it, and a third outer companion.
+In their model, the outer companion can be a black hole, a NS, a WD or a main-sequence star.
 While our model is in principle different, we would like to point out that some ingredients in the above models may also play a role in our model.
-For example, the electric field induced by the motion of the fragments in the magnetic field of NS as proposed by \citet{Dai2016} may also help to accelerate electrons.
-The interaction of our fragments with the NS wind can also potentially give birth to coherent radio emissions and FRBs.
-Detailed procedure following the disruption thus still need further studies.
-Note that the disruption distance of rocky planets is $ \sim 10^{11} $ cm \citep{Mottez2013AA1,Mottez2013AA2}.
-At this distance, the evaporation takes a long time, $\sim 10^{4} $ yr \citep{Kotera2016AA}, and it does not affect our model significantly.
+For example, when the fragments finally arrive at the NS and collide with it, FRBs may be produced via the NS-asteroid collision mechanism \citep{Geng2015,Dai2016}.
+Yet, the time needed for the clumps to fall into the NS is highly uncertain and still needs to be further studied.
+Note that the disruption distance of rocky planets is $ \sim 10^{11}\rm cm $ \citep{Mottez2013AA1,Mottez2013AA2}.
+At this distance, the evaporation takes a time of only $\sim 10^{4} $ yr \citep{Kotera2016AA}.
+However, the ellipticity of the orbit can prolong the evaporation timescale by several orders of magnitude, to $\geq 10^{7} $ yr.
+Therefore, the evaporation does not affect our model significantly.